The First Black City in America: Lincoln Heights, OH

 6. Mismanagement: There are plenty of horror stories, true or otherwise, about the unfair deals entered and botched economic development plans for the Village since the beginning of our decline.

 Once a beacon of economic and social progress, Lincoln Heights now sits in the bottom 0.01% of economically disadvantaged municipalities in the state of Ohio.
-Another phenomenon to consider is that the surrounding communities of Evendale, Glendale, Woodlawn, and Wyoming have all seen growth in property values rise while Lincoln Heights homeowners have lost up to 75% of their home value since the 2008 housing crisis.
+Another phenomenon to consider is that the surrounding communities of Evendale, Glendale, Woodlawn, and Wyoming have all seen growth in property values while Lincoln Heights homeowners have lost up to 75% of their home value since the 2008 housing crisis.
 The destruction of our tax base is at the very core of our economic distress and it was something that our forebears could not curtail.

-Nonetheless, Lincoln Heights still stands firm as a municipality and we celebrate 75 years of our brilliance, history, and resolve in grand fashion throughout 2021.
-Not only do we serve as a unique source for inspiration in this period of awakening post-George Floyd, but also as a repository of greatness.
+Nonetheless, Lincoln Heights still stands firm as a municipality and we celebrate 75 years of our brilliance, history, and resolve grandly throughout 2021.
+Not only do we serve as a unique source of inspiration in this period of awakening post-George Floyd, but also as a repository of greatness.
 A dynamic reminder of how collective action and healthy coexistence have expedited academic, economic, and social progress.
 Lincoln Heights, deep in its bones, has stories of industriousness in commerce at unheralded levels as an independent Black city in the north.
 These need to be excavated, examined, polished, packaged, and broadcast to the masses within Black America who still believe Black Wall Street was eradicated during those two murderous days in Tulsa.
 We need a new narrative — a complete one.

 ‘Black Excellence in the Village’ dedicated by The Heights Movement in 2020.